ICSC-Spoke2-repo/W3Pi/W3Pi_HLS/README.md

   * `Puppi_w3p_PU200.dump`: 101 events of $W\to3\pi$ at PU 200 (signal)
   * All files have also a _.root_ version for double checking and debugging

-* `event_preparator`: contains the cpp/HLS code to be synthesized
+* `event_processor`: contains the cpp/HLS code to be synthesized
-  * Firmware code under `event_preparator/src`
+  * Firmware code under `event_processor/src`
-  * Testbench file: `event_preparator/testbench.cc`
+  * Testbench file: `event_processor/testbench.cc`
-  * Vitis HLS project file: `event_preparator/run_hls_w3p.tcl`
+  * Vitis HLS project file: `event_processor/run_hls_w3p.tcl`

 ## How to run the code
-For the moment, only the `event_preparator` code is implemented, and it's still lacking optimization in terms of both latency and resource consumption.
+For the moment, only the `event_processor` code is implemented, and it's still lacking optimization in terms of both latency and resource consumption.

 To run the code:
 * Connect to `cerere.mib.infn.it` and source the environment: